Tin Hau Temple is where local fishermen (or anyone whose life is tied to the sea) will come to pray to Tin Hau, the goddess of the sea.

 Arts & culture

-M+ Museum opened this November and is one of the largest museums of modern and contemporary visual culture in the world.
-It encompasses 20th and 21st century visual art, design and architecture, and moving image from Hong Kong, Mainland China, Asia and beyond.
+M+ Museum opened in November 2021 and is one of the largest museums of modern and contemporary visual culture in the world.
+It encompasses 20th and 21st century visual art, design and architecture, and moving images from Hong Kong, Mainland China, Asia and beyond.

 Yau Ma Tei Theatre was a cinema when it was built in 1930 but is now a home for Cantonese Opera.
 It was restored in 2012 and great care was taken to ensure much of the original building remains for visitors to enjoy as much as the performances.